There are better options for your professional development

 I have spent the past 12 months creating an online educational platform and learning community specifically for massage therapists.
 My goal is to bring together the profession and help to inspire massage therapiststo realize their true potential as leaders in the treatment and management of MSK presentations.

-When you join the Manual and Movement Therapist’s Community (MMTC) you will gain exclusive access to:
+When you join enrol in my online courses you will gain exclusive access to:

-- Evidence-based content delivered monthly which you can incorporate into your practice in a welcoming, open-minded, and supportive environment.
+- Evidence-based content which you can incorporate into your practice in a welcoming, open-minded, and supportive environment.

 - Engage with the content live or on your own time.